 - Smoked paprika: Instead of being spicy, it gives the BBQ chicken a smoky flavor as if it's been cooked on a grill.

-- Garlic and onion powders: An easy way to add flavor without the prep work!
+- Garlic and onion powder: An easy way to add flavor without the prep work.

 Substitutions & Variations

-- If you don't have apple cider vinegar, you can replace it with another mild vinegar like rice wine, raspberry, white wine, or red wine vinegar.
+- Substitute apple cider vinegar with another mild vinegar like rice wine, raspberry, white wine, or red wine vinegar.

 - If you're missing brown sugar or honey, you can replace it for the other.
 For example, use ¼ cup + 2 tablespoon brown sugar if you don't have any honey on hand.

-- If you have a BBQ seasoning blend, feel free to use it in place of the spices.
-You can also season the chicken with it in addition to the salt and pepper
+- If you have a BBQ seasoning or rub, feel free to use it in place of the spices.
+You can also season the chicken with it in addition to the salt and pepper.

 - The smoked paprika in this BBQ chicken helps adds a smoky element like it was grilled outdoors.
 But you can make it taste even more like it was cooked on a smoky, flame grill by adding a few dashes of liquid smoke to the barbecue glaze.
 A little goes a long way though!